 Don’t wait to get accepted to apply for financial aid.
 The sooner you begin planning to finance your education, the better.
 You don’t have to pay for college out-of-pocket.
 There are several options available to help you pay for school.
 For information on scholarships, grants, federal financial aid, repayment plans and low-interest loans, click here.

 Payments for tuition and fees can be made in person, by mail or electronically.
-A payment plan is available through My NDC CashNet, backed by Higher One.
+A payment plan option is available through the Student Accounts Office.
 My NDC CashNet is an online payment system that grants NDC students 24/7 access to account information.
 My NDC CashNet accepts electronic payment from any U.S. checking or savings account.
 Debit cards, American Express, Discover and MasterCard are also accepted.
 A 2.75 percent fee is applied to all debit or credit card transactions.
 Electronic checks incur no fee.
 Through My NDC CashNet, students may also sign up for electronic direct deposit for residual student aid funds and may also request a transcript.

 Payment arrangements must be made prior to the start of each term.
 Tuition and fees for a given term are to be paid in full, or acceptable arrangements are to be made prior to beginning courses.